alexanderdann/mCorrect/README.md

 ```
  git clone https://github.com/praneeth-b/corramal.git

-cd Corramal/
+cd mCorrect/

 python setup.py install

-cd Corramal/

-python setup.py install

 ```

 ## Repository Structure

-* datagen: Contains methods to generate two or multiple datasets for a given correlation structure
+- ``mCorrect.datagen``: Consists of methods to generate synthetic multi-datasets based on a given correlation structure input.

-* linear_corramal: consists algorithms for linear methods to perform correlation analysis
+- ``mCorrect.linear_mcorrect``: Consists of linear techniques(algorithms) to perform correlation analysis on multi-datasets.

-* metrics: implemtation of metrics to assess the performance of various algorithms
+- ``mCorrect.nonlinear_mcorrect`` (Todo): Consists of non-linear techniques(algorithms) to perform correlation analysis on multi-datasets.

+- ``mCorrect.examples``: Contains example files describing the usage of the algorithms of the toolbox.
-* visualization: methods to visualize the correllation structure between various datasets
+- ``mCorrect.visualization`` : Contains methods to graphically visualize the correlation sturcture in multiple datasets.

+- ``mCorrect.metrics``: Contains the methods to measure performance metrics of the algorithms.

+- ``mCorrect.utils``: Contains helper functions used throughout the toolbox.

 ## References